 I grew up in Port Washington, Wisconsin and now reside in Monticello, Wisconsin.
 My family roots are in Argyle, WI.
 My ancestors were Norwegian immigrants that pioneered farms in that area.
 I still have second cousins farming in the area.

 Joan Stackpole is a Monroe artist who works in the mediums of acrylic, graphite, and watercolor.
 Joan finds great pleasure creating paintings that reflect her life experiences and her love of the outdoors.
-Joan is a member of Wisconsin Regional Arts Association.
+Joan is also a member of Wisconsin Regional Arts Association.
 Her work can be seen at Enterprise Center at the norh end of Blackhawk Technical College, at Art and Antiques on 11th Street just off the Square, and hanging at The Black Walnut Resteraunt on the east side of Monroe's Historic Square.both in Monroe, WI.

 You can find her work and upcoming shows on her website at tackettsmeadow.com

 Valerie Weihman-Rock - Metalwork, Sculptor, Painter,comes to us from Arglye, Wisconsin.
 She creates beautiful art including metal work, watercolors, and more.
-Check back often to see updates on Valerie's bio.
-This artist is still underconstruction. contact her here
+If you visit her, she might be oout in the work shop welding a new sculture. contact her here

 Mary K. Zierold has been painting and doing needlework since age five and has been actively involved in the arts all her life.
 She holds a BA in Art Education, an AAS in Graphic Design, and an MSE in Cultural Arts Management.

-She often works with acrylics and watercolors, however her true passion is fabric, which she manipulates with a variety of techniques, including dying, stamping, painting, and hand- and machine-quilt, adding embellishments to create "Art Quilts.”
+She often works with acrylics and watercolors, however her true passion is fabric, which she manipulates with a variety of techniques, including dying, stamping, painting, and hand- and machine-quilts, and embellishes to create "Art Quilts.”

 Board of Directors: